immobiliare/RealHTTP/Documentation/HTTPRequest.md

 ### Set Multipart Form

-IndomioHTTP also support Multipart Form Data.
+RealHTTP also support Multipart Form Data.
 All the stuff of the multipart format are handled automatically by the library (boundary identifier included!); you just need to put your data in.

 Usually you may call `multipart()` function which accept a `MultipartFormData` object or offer a builder functions to configure the content of a new multipart form created for you: